12 Outdated Money-Saving Tips to Leave Behind

 Growing up, our parents consistently advised us on how to be frugal.
 That advice may have included which things to buy, how to make your money go further, or even how to maintain your items for longevity.
-However, some of this advice may no longer save you money, no matter how well-meaning.
-According to an online forum, these pieces of frugal advice are outdated and should be discarded.
+However, some of these outdated money-saving tips may no longer save you money, no matter how well-meaning they were.
+According to an online forum, these pieces of frugal advice are now considered irrelevant and should be discarded.

 Resisting Taking Out Credit Cards

 “Don’t use credit cards; use cash for everything.”
-As one user pointed out, this is an effective way not to build a credit score, which you may need in the future.
+As one user pointed out, this is an effective way to avoid building a credit score, which you may need in the future.
 In addition, if used responsibly, credit cards can quickly be paid off monthly when you spend money within your budget’s constraints.

 Investing in DIY Home Projects